 If one of you is a “morning” person and the other not, this should also be taken into consideration, not bringing up weighty matters late at night when it is bedtime, and you need to sleep.

-These are the little intricacies of marriage communication or any relationship communication, that can help in improving communication skills significantly, which in turn will result in a happier and healthier relationship.
+These are the little intricacies of marriage communication or any relationship communication that can help in improving communication skills significantly, which in turn will result in a happier and healthier relationship.

-5. Do talk straight and simple – Don’t talk in circles
+5. Talk straight and simple

 Too much brooding over how to communicate effectively in a relationship can instead work against your noble intentions and deteriorate the existing relationship communication skills